felixcheruiyot/Modular-Backbone-Bloilerplate/README.md

-Custom Backbone BloilerPlate for modular desing
+Custom Backbone Bloilerplate for modular design
 ================================================

 After several struggles with implementing backbone.js in a large application,